awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

 1. **Deployment details**\.
 Launch Wizard supports single instance deployments, distributed instance deployments, and high availability deployments\.
 Select **Distributed instance deployment**\.

-1. **ABAP System Central Services \(ASCS\) Server and Primary Application Server \(PAS**\.
+1. **ABAP System Central Services \(ASCS\) Server and Primary Application Server \(PAS\)**\.
 Enter the deployment settings for your instance\.
    + **Instance details**\.
      + Under **Instance sizing**, choose whether to use **AWS/Marketplace/Community images** or **Bring your own images \(BYOI\)**\.
        + **Operating System**\.
 Select a supported operating system version for the ASCS and PAS instances\.
-For a complete list of operating system versions supported for ASCS, see [Supported operating system versions for SAP deployments](launch-wizard-sap-ascs-support-os.md)\.
+For a complete list of operating system versions supported for ASCS, see [Supported operating system versions for SAP deployments](launch-wizard-sap-versions.md#launch-wizard-sap-ascs-support-os)\.
        + **AMI ID**\.
 For BYOI, select the AMI that you want to use from the dropdown\.
      + **Host name**\.
 Enter the host name for the EC2 instances\.
      + **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
-Select the checkbox to enable EC2 automatic recovery for the instance\.
+Select the check box to enable EC2 automatic recovery for the instance\.
 For more information, see [Recover Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html) in the Amazon EC2 User Guide\.
    + Under **Instance sizing**, choose whether to Use **AWS recommended resources** or **Choose your instance**\.
      + **Use AWS recommended resources**\.
        + **Infrastructure requirements**\.
 Choose the requirements for your recommended resources from the dropdown list\.